MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/activation-error-codes.md

 ### 0x80070005 Access denied

-The full text of this error resembles the following:
+The full text of this error message resembles the following:

 > Access denied.
 The requested action requires elevated privileges.

 #### Possible cause

-User Account Control (UAC) prohibits activation processes from running in a non-elevated command prompt.
+User Account Control (UAC) prohibits activation processes from running in a non-elevated Command Prompt window.

 #### Resolution